soft-networks/lsystem/readme.md

 # Scripts to get going

-`npm run start`: Runs the parser on a variety of inputs, showing outputs `npm run test`: Runs test with jest, parser only for now `npm watch`: Runs typescript (tsc) in watch mode.
+`npm run start-parser`: Runs the parser on a variety of inputs, showing outputs `npm run start-lsystem`: Runs the lsystem on a basic string, iterates it `npm run test`: Runs test with jest, parser only for now `npm watch`: Runs typescript (tsc) in watch mode.